6 Introduction to the Command Line

 output

-• While man gives you access to online manuals for each tool (exit with q)
+• While man gives us access to online manuals for each tool (exit with q)

 man cat